 The Vizio SB36312-G6 is poor for dialogue and TV shows.
 On its standard 'Direct' sound mode, it has a bass-tilted sound signature, and there isn't a dialogue enhancement feature to help boost vocal clarity.
 That being said, it has an auto-volume/night mode which can help to correct differences in volume.

 The Vizio SB36312-G6 is passable for music.
 It has a boomy sound profile that can be overwhelming for a lot of musical genres.
 That being said, you can adjust the amount of bass, and there's three EQ presets that can help you tweak the sound to better suit your music needs.
-It can't get very loud, though, and if you want to listen to your music at max volume, there's quite a bit of thumping and compression artifacts.
+It can't get very loud, though, and if you want to listen to your music at max volume, there are pumping and compression artifacts.

 The Vizio SB36312-G6 has a similarly plain look and feel as the SB36512-F6.
 The front and top of the bar are covered in fabric while the back and bottom of the bar are covered in good quality plastic.
 The silver ends of the bar give it a little more pizazz, but they're also made of plastic, which ends up making it look a little cheap.